meltano/meltano/docs/src/docs/installation.md

 To streamline this process, you can define a [shell alias](https://shapeshed.com/unix-alias/) that'll be easier to remember than the entire activation invocation:

-You can deactivate a virtual environment by typing `deactivate` in your shell.

 ```bash
 # Add to `~/.bashrc`, `~/.zshrc`, etc, depending on the shell you use:
 alias meltano!="source ~/virtualenvs/meltano/bin/activate"